Equinnax711/Danny-s-Diner-Case-Study/README.md

 Steps:
 - Create an intermediate table.
 - LEFT JOIN the members table onto the sales table through the customer_id column to bring the join_date column over.
-- Use WHERE to filter out all transactions that happened before customers became members.
+- Use WHERE to filter out all transactions that happened after customers became members.
-- Use DENSE_RANK() along with PARTITION BY to rank the products by ASCENDING order_date within each subset of unique customer_id.
+- Use DENSE_RANK() along with PARTITION BY to rank the transaction dates by ASCENDING order_date within each subset of unique customer_id.

 <p align="center">
   <img width="1000" src="https://github.com/Equinnax711/Dannys-Diner-Case-Study/blob/5dcd3f3481d1bbcfa49fdd012ac0e4eed234f735/Pictures/Q6%20table%201.jpg">